DaisukeSK/E-Commerce/README.md

 and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+- aa
+- bb
+- cc
+- aa
+- bb
+- cc

 ## Project Description

-This is a sample e-commerce app width basic functionalities of EC websites such as<br/>

 - aa
 - bb
 - cc
 - aa
 - bb
 - cc

+This is a sample e-commerce app width basic functionalities of EC websites such as<br/>

 - creating a user account<br/>
 - searching products<br/>